A local’s guide to Prague: Practical tips for your memorable trip 2025

 You can get a taxi ride using Uber, Bolt, or try Liftago, a local app that lets you choose a driver according to his or her rating, price etc.

-If you want to drive on your own, for short and mid-term leases you can use car-sharing services such as Anytime (I use it very often and just love it), Uniqway, or Car4way or for mid and long-term you can rent a car – check out the options on rentalscars.com.
-If you’re an experienced rider and aren’t afraid of Prague traffic, you can also try the electric scooter-sharing company BeRider.
+If you want to drive on your own, for short and mid-term leases you can use car-sharing services such as Anytime (I use it very often and just love it), Bolt Drive, or Car4way or for mid and long-term you can rent a car – check out the options on rentalscars.com.

 However, the majority of the city can be explored by simply walking.
 Everything in the city centre is pretty close and easy to reach on foot.
 You can discover so much more when you explore the city on foot!
 Beautiful houses in tiny streets, hidden cosy cafés, old statues or modern street art, and so much more.